nhtsai/notes/_posts/2021-09-23-probability.md

                     * Must be 1 if we eliminate the only other explanation of making popcorn
                 * F and C are initially *independent*, but *not conditionally independent* given A

 ## 6. Monty Hall, Simpson's Paradox

+* *Example*: **Monty Hall Problem**
+    * Problem
+        * Monty Hall was a game show host on "Let's Make a Deal"
+        * There are 3 doors (Door 1, Door 2, Door 3)
+        * One door has a car, the other two have goats
+        * Monty Hall asks you to choose a door
+        * When you choose a door (Door 1), Monty Hall will open up either of the other doors (Door 2, Door 3), revealing a goat behind a door (Door 2)
+        * You know the car is either the door you initially chose (Door 1) or the remaining unopened door (Door 3)
+        * Should you switch you initial door choice?
+    * Assumptions
+        * The doors are equally likely to have the car
+        * Monty Hall knows which door has the car behind it
+        * You want the car, not the goats
+        * Monty always opens a goat door after you choose an initial door
+        * If Monty has a choice of which door to open (you initially picked the car), he will open one of the goat doors with equal probabilities
+    *

+* **Simpson's Paradox**
+    *